Dr Sharon O'Driscoll

 I am a Chartered Counselling Psychologist having completed my training at the University of Roehampton in 2012.

 I am acutely aware that it takes significant courage to reach out for help.
-Please be assured that compassion, understanding and a safe space to share your innermost thoughts and feelings is what you will receive when we meet you will be greeted with compassion and understanding.
+I provide a safe space to share your innermost thoughts and feelings and you can be assured that when we meet you will be greeted with compassion and understanding.
 From here we will develop a trusting relationship, something I consider to be essential for effective therapy.
 I find it important to spend time understanding what has brought you to therapy, exploring potential contributing factors both past and present.

 I would say that broadly, my personal philosophy is a relational one.
 I have a fundamental belief that psychological distress has its roots in our association with other people, in particular our formative relationships, and accordingly my work is informed by theorists who support this view.
 I consider myself an integrative practitioner, underpinning my practice with a blend of humanistic and psychodynamic theories.
 From here I am able to draw on thinking from CBT (Cognitive Behaviour Therapy), CAT (Cognitive Analytic Therapy) and various other therapeutic models with a scientific knowledge base.

 Since beginning to practice in 2009 I have worked in various counselling settings both in and out of the NHS.
 I have been practicing privately since 2014.
 I have worked predominantly with addiction, anxiety, depression, eating disorders, meaning in midlife, relationship issues, mental illness, OCD, self esteem and self development, self harm, sexual abuse, and suicide.